Getting your Trinity Audio player ready... |

 Reading and Writing Section

-both reading comprehension and English grammar skills.
+reading comprehension and English grammar skills.

-Similarly, there won’t be any questions that ask you where to move a sentence within a paragraph, whether to keep or delete a sentence, whether to add a sentence, or how to most effectively combine two sentences.
+However, given the much shorter passages on the digital test, some EBRW questions are no longer practical.
+For instance, a Writing question on the previous SAT might ask you where to move a sentence within a paragraph, whether to keep or delete a sentence, whether to add a sentence, or how to most effectively combine 2 sentences.

 KEY FACT: